A Communication-Efficient Adaptive Algorithm for Federated Learning under Cumulative Regret: Conclusion

 \section{Conclusion}

 We proposed a new algorithm for distributed convex optimization called CEAL that incurs order-optimal cumulative regret of $\cO(\log(MT))$ along with a communication cost of $\cO(d \log(MT))$ bits.
 CEAL is characterized by its adaptive learning through its novel norm estimation routine that allows it to achieve desirable performance in terms of the more holistic measures of regret and communication cost considered in this work.
 An interesting future direction is to investigate the lower bounds on this holistic communication cost and compare them to the upper bounds established in this work.
+Another interesting direction would to extend CEAL to general convex functions.